 The most effective way of creating the future is by closing or reducing the gap between the current state and the idealized design.

 Have your own f-Law?
-Submit your f-Law and you could win fame and a splendid prize”
+Submit your f-Law [the broken link was removed] and you could win fame and a splendid prize”

 “f-Laws are are truths about organizations that we might wish to deny or ignore – simple and more reliable guides to managers’ everyday behaviour”